wcgordon1/TustinRecruiting/src/content/jobs/tr-react-native-engineer-columbus-reac-uni01s.md

 ---
 position: React Native Engineer
 description: >-
-  Our well-funded Los Angeles-based startup is currently seeking an experienced and proactive React Native Engineer to join our remote team, based in Columbus, OH.
-In this role, you will be an integral part of our cross-functional product teams working on innovative consumer tech products that cater to social media users, digital content creators, and mobile-first consumers.
-We're looking for someone with a strong background in mobile development, boasting 3-6 years of experience in the industry, ...
+  Our wellfunded Los Angelesbased startup is currently seeking an experienced and proactive React Native Engineer to join our remote team, based in Columbus, OH.
+In this role, you will be an integral part of our crossfunctional product teams working on innovative consumer tech products that cater to social media users, digital content creators, and mobilefirst consumers.
+We're looking for someone with a strong background in mobile development, boasting 36 years of experience in the industry, ...
 location: 'Columbus, OH'
 team: Mobile
 schedule: Full Time